afeezakinpelumi/BMI-CALCULATOR/README.md

-# BMI-CALCULATOR
-A Python-based BMI calculator that computes Body Mass Index from user input and classifies results using standard health categories, with input validation and clean function-based design.

 # 🧮 BMI Calculator (Python)

 A simple Python application that calculates **Body Mass Index (BMI)** based on user input and classifies it into standard health categories.